 Do you ever feel you’ve got so much to do you don’t know where to begin?
 Have you ever thrown yourself into something important only to get stuck?
-Have you ever been frozen by fear of failure?
+Have you ever been frozen by fear?

 The antidote to mental overwhelm is mental clarity.
-To give mental clarity a chance we need to create mental space.
-I’m going to show you a simple and reliable way to do this.
-I call it the Pause Tool.
+To give mental clarity a chance we need to create space to think.

-Pause: stop what you’re doing or thinking, as if pressing an internal pause button.
+1. Pause: Stop.
+Whatever you’re doing or thinking.
+Imagine you're pressing an internal pause button.

-Focus: place your hand towards the bottom of your rib cage, between your heart and your stomach.
+2. Focus: Place your hand towards the bottom of your rib cage, between your heart and your abdomen.

 In the words of Viktor Frankl, Holocaust survivor and one of the 20th century’s most influential psychotherapists: